JoshuaPangaribuan/pathfinder-simulator/README.md

 - `POST /simulate` – Run a pathfinding algorithm on a maze grid.
 - `GET /healthz` – Simple health check.

-Request/response schemas are mirrored on the frontend in `src/types` for type safety.
+Request/response schemas are mirrored on the frontend in `web/src/types` for type safety.

+For detailed frontend architecture and implementation details, see [`web/README.md`](web/README.md).

 ## Troubleshooting